liesnikov/extensible-elaborator/paper/main.md

 In the former case, we need to manually unwrap them both in the pre-processor and during the constraint-solving, but since the head symbol is distinct we can guarantee that other solvers will not match on it, unless explicitly instructed to.
 In the latter case, one has to be cautious of the order in which the solvers are activated, particularly in the case of different search procedures, should they be implemented.
 However, in the example above it does not make a difference.

+Lastly, such a system can only support functions with "obvious" implicit arguments -- i.e. those that appear in syntactically.
+This is due to the fact that insertion of metavariables happens before any type information is available.
+For this reason Haskell-like impredicativity [@serranoQuickLookImpredicativity2020a] in type inference cannot be supported.
+If one wishes to support it a system like the one implemented by @kovacsElaborationFirstclassImplicit2020 seems more natural in our setting.

 ## Type classes ## {#sec:case-typeclasses}